-“A bad worker quarrels with their tool”, or so goes the saying.
-However, it is not always the users’ fault when it comes to working with various tools.
+“A bad worker quarrels with his tool”, or so goes the saying.
+However, it is not always the user’s fault when it comes to working with various tools.
 Sometimes, the machines are faulty and sometimes the tool is simply unavailable.

-Likewise, if a carpenter is quarrelling with his handy old hammer and nail while drilling the wooden boards, he can stop because the Freeman PF18GLCN 18 Gauge L-Cleat Flooring Nailer, 1-1/4″ to 1-3/4″ #PF18GLCN review is here to mitigate the situation.
+Likewise, if a carpenter is quarreling with his handy old hammer and nail while drilling the wooden boards, he can stop because the Freeman PF18GLCN pneumatic flooring nailer is here to mitigate the situation.

 Freeman, as the name of the company suggests, is a nailer manufacturer which sells wooden floor staplers that need no help from any energy source.
 In other words, trusty manual work combined with pneumatic force is what drives this device.

 Accordingly, this device is far more convenient than working with just a hammer and a few nails because of how the device is designed.

 - Made with aluminum material for achieving light weightiness